Board of Supervisors

 Public Comment: K. Payne, L. Colombo, V. Spade, K. Gutierrez, L. Rolla, L. Cauchon,

-on subject matter that is not on their meeting agenda and within their jurisdiction.
-Public
+subject matter that is not on their meeting agenda and within their jurisdiction.
+Public comments

-comments during Open Forum are limited to three minutes per person.
-The Board Chair may
+during Open Forum are limited to three minutes per person.
+The Board Chair may limit public

 Planning and Building Department, Economic Development and